-This is a new one from Amazon: In-Gate Delivery from Key by Amazon.
-Designed for single-family homes with gated driveways or fences with electronic locks, as well as small apartment complexes.
-You’ll need the Ring Access Controller Pro and the Key by Amazon app to allow Amazon drivers access to your locked gate so they can safely secure your package behind the locked gate.
+The service is designed for single-family homes with gated driveways or fences with electronic locks, as well as apartment complexes.
+You’ll need the Ring Access Controller Pro and the Key by Amazon app to allow drivers access to your locked gate so they can safely secure your package behind the gate.

-Amazon.com has partnered with Kohl's department stores to provide Amazon shoppers with another place to return their Amazon products -- and stir up some foot traffic for Kohl's.
+You don't have to box up that return and trudge to a UPS or Amazon Hub store.
+Amazon.com partners with Kohl's department stores to provide Amazon shoppers (and their giftees, with a receipt) with another place to return their Amazon products — and stir up some foot traffic for Kohl's.

-Whether receiving or returning, Amazon Hub Locker is a nice perk for Prime shoppers who live in porch-delivered, package-theft-prone areas.
-Amazon-owned Whole Foods stores and other retailers have the self-serve locker kiosks installed.
+Whether receiving or returning, Amazon Hub Locker is a nice perk for Prime shoppers who live in areas plagued by porch pirates.
+Amazon-owned Whole Foods stores and other retailers have these self-serve locker kiosks installed.
 They're free to use for picking up items or returning them.